Meta Flow Maps enable scalable reward alignment: Methodology

 Suppose that we have an MFM $X$ trained on an interpolant $(I_t)_{t\in[0,1]}$ with coefficients $\alpha_t, \beta_t$.
-We emphasize that here we do not necessarily assume that $p_0$ is Gaussian.
-We denote the marginal density of $I_t$ by $p_t$ and the conditionals posterior of $I_1$ given $I_t = x$ by $p_{1|t}(\cdot | x)$.
-We describe how this MFM can be be reparametrized to sample from posteriors arising from interpolants with different coefficients.
+We emphasise that here we do not necessarily assume that $p_0$ is Gaussian.
+We denote the marginal density of $I_t$ by $p_t$ and the conditional posterior of $I_1$ given $I_t = x$ by $p_{1|t}(\cdot | x)$.
+We describe how this MFM can be reparametrised to sample from posteriors arising from interpolants with different coefficients.
 Let $\tilde I_t$ be the interpolant defined by

 for some new coefficients $\tilde \alpha_t, \tilde \beta_t$.
 Let $\tilde p_t$ be the marginal density of $\tilde I_t$ and let $\tilde p_{1|t}(\cdot | x)$ denote the conditional posterior.
 Rearranging the interpolant definition, we have